ncatlab/nlab-content/pages/3/7/9/0/973/content.md

 =--

-### Symmetric Monoidal Structures on the Category of Sketches
+### Monoidal Structures on the Category of Sketches

 The category of sketches is well behaved: it is complete, cocomplete, cartesian closed and has a second symmetric monoidal closed structure.